A classification of vertex-reversing maps with Euler characteristic coprime to the edge number: Abstract

 \section{Abstract}

-A map is \emph{vertex-reversing} if it admits an arc-transitive automorphism group with dihedral vertex stabilizers.
-This paper classifies solvable vertex-reversing maps whose edge number and Euler characteristic are coprime.
-The classification establishes that such maps comprise three families: dihedral maps, cyclic covers of dihedral maps, and cyclic covers of $S_4$-maps.
-Our classification based on an explicit characterization of finite almost Sylow-cyclic groups.
-While Conder--Potocnik--\v{S}iran provided a classification for groups acting regularly on maps in \cite[Theorem~4.1]{reg-ASCAuto}, this work delivers a shorter proof with explicitly constructed generators and relations for all such groups.
+An arc-regular map is \emph{vertex-reversing} if the automorphism group has dihedral vertex stabilizers.
+This paper classifies solvable vertex-reversing maps whose Euler characteristic is coprime to the edge number.
+The classification establishes that such maps fall into four families: $\D_{2n}$-maps, $(\D_{2m}\times\D_{2n})$-maps, $(\ZZ_{mn\ell}{:}\D_4)$-maps, and $(\ZZ_{3^f n}.\S_4)$-maps, with the parameters specified in the main theorem.
+Moreover, for each family, we provide an explicit formula for the Euler characteristic.